Read more about

 Some Endangered Species

 The Amami Rabbit, scientific name Pentalagus furnessi, is a species of rabbit that is a member of the Leporidae family of rabbits and hares.
-The habitat of this species was mainly dense primary forest.
+The habitat of this species is mainly the dense primary forest.
 However, due to massive deforestation, the species is now usually found in coastal areas covered by cycads, mountainous habitat covered by oak trees, broad-leafed evergreen forests and cleared areas where perennial grasses cover the land.
 This species is also endemic to the country of Japan and can only be found on the two islands of Amami-Oshima and Tokuno-Shima.
 These islands are located in the Nansei archipelago that is a part of the Kagoshima prefecture in almost the southernmost part of the country.
 According to the International Union for Conservation of Nature (IUCN) Red List, the Amami Rabbit has been listed as an endangered species since 1986 and its current population is decreasing.
 The major threats that this species faces are from loss of habitat caused by logging and construction, as well as from the introduction of invasive predatory species like the mongoose and feral cats and dogs.

 Bonin Flying Fox